VPS Server Visitor Capacity and Temporary Resize FAQs

 Last Updated -

-NOTE: Please note this article is for our customers on a VBURST-2 or higher plan.
+Note: This article is for our customers on a VBURST-2 or higher plan.
 We do not support temporary resizes on our shared cluster.
 For shared customers, you must upgrade your plan as needed.

 We understand you may need a bit more resources to handle really big bursts on traffic on certain days and Pagely can help you scale your server to accommodate those busy days!